 I’d try to convince them that doomsday was tomorrow and that they’d better open an account with me right now and let me write them a fabulous “buy ticket” (this was long before the birth of the Interwebz).
 God forbid a client from your book ever called up wanting to sell (usually a result of a stock price drop).
 We’d put them on hold, literally put on a Fireman’s Hat, and “put the fire out.”
 Selling is highly discouraged; it took away from the firm’s “money under management.”
 We’d play mental mind games with them, convincing them they needed to double-up their positions because of the great buying opportunity.
 They’d be relieved to get off the phone holding only their existing positions.

 These guys were making 22 year old, idiotic, cold-calling kids rich as sin nearly overnight at the expense of investors.
 I had college dropout buddies grossing $80,000 a month sometimes, with essentially no experience.
 That’s just the broker’s take.
+The second month of my cold calling phase, a “broker” who had been there maybe 1 year came in from the bank downstairs and fanned $40,000 in cash across his desk.
+Pandemonium (in a good way) erupted and a day-long celebration kicked off.
 The house was making theirs as well, I assure you.
-I’m not a genius, but a suspect, and many books on the topic concur, that a lot of those monies flowed back into organized crime.
+I’m not a genius, but a suspect, and many books on the topic concur, that a lot of those monies flowed back into some form of organized crime.
 Anyway, Long after I quit, they got raided and shutdown by the SEC and NASD.
 Lots of my ex-buddies got fined up the wazoo, were convicted of some gnarly charges, and even did some jail time.
 I caught wind, years later, that one broker even had to go into government sponsored “hiding” due to some seriously disgruntled customers in the “carting” and “bakery” delivery businesses.
 At a certain point, I was called into some lawyer’s office in Midtown to give a deposition.

 There were multiple, daily pep-rally type speeches; the kind whose aim was to continue the long process of brainwashing young brokers into “acting as if” and keep them hungry.
 Spending all your monthly earnings and partying up a storm was highly encouraged.
 We’d rent houses in the West Hampton every Summer replete with drugs, booze and sex filled days and nights.
 We’d charter monthly propeller planes out of Farmingdale airport destined for Atlantic City.
 A limo full of nose-candy and liquor awaited for the short ride to the hotel.
 If there too many brokers for the small plane, we’d rent a bus.
 The bus itself was quite the party with a seemingly endless supply of, again, cocaine and hookers making the “rounds.”
 Office celebrations for writing big-tickets often involved strippers and prostitutes – OSHA and Human Resources be damned.
 Michael Lewis’ Liar’s Poker, Zig Ziglar’s Secret’s Of Closing the Sale and Og Mandino’s The Greatest Salesman in the World were our bibles.
 A little sprinkling of Tony Robbins and copious lifestyle rags like The Robb Report were thrown in for spice.
 The era was right after the height of the storied Goldman Sach’s days; the terms “Big Swingin’ Dick” and “Million Dollar Producer” were thrown around dozens of times a day.